novakgeoenergie/GHEToolManual/docs/sources/tabs/borefield.rst

     This is a common issue.

 .. warning::
     Be careful when setting a custom borefield.
-If you have two boreholes overlapping, you will get an error message.
+If you have two boreholes overlapping, you will get an error message (see also :ref:`duplicate`).

 .. rubric:: References
 ..
 [1] Massimo Cimmino, Michel Bernier, A semi-analytical method to generate g-functions for geothermal bore fields, International Journal of Heat and Mass Transfer, Volume 70, 2014, Pages 641-650, ISSN 0017-9310, https://doi.org/10.1016/j.ijheatmasstransfer.2013.11.037.